everops-mat/dockerbucket/fpc.md

 ### Setup user specific arguments.

 Setup a base username, uid, gid, and work directory with some defaults.
 All of these can be overridden with `-build-arg "ARG=VALUE"`.

 ```
 <<base.userargs>>=
-ARG baseUSER="mat.kovach"
+ARG baseUSER="mek"
-ARG baseUID=5000
+ARG baseUID=501
-ARG baseGID=5000
+ARG baseGID=501
 ARG baseDIR="/work"
 @
 ```

-u
 ### Add user and work directory

 You'll need to be careful here to not change a current directory.
 For example, do not set baseDIR="/bin".